Asian hip-hop: Indian hip hop 1990s to present day

 Hip Hop music in India had started at around 1990 and Apache Indian is credited as India's first Rapper.
-Hip Hop music became all the more famous with the song 'Pettai Rap' from the Tamil movie Kadhalan starring Prabhu Deva for which the Music Director was A.R Rahman.
+Hip Hop music became all the more famous with the song 'Pettai Rap' from the Tamil movie Kaadhalan starring Prabhu Deva for which the Music Director was A.R Rahman.
 The song catapulted Suresh Peters as a rapper and a Music Director.
 Rap/Hip Hop was often used in the regional movies as fillers in between songs and off late has started to become mainstream songs.
 London based The Rishi Rich Project, Bally Sagoo and Canadian based Raghav further laid steady foundations for Hip Hop/RnB music in India.
 California based Punjabi rapper Bohemia became one of the most well known pioneers of Punjabi Rap in the country after producing tracks like 'Kali Denali' and 'Ek tera Pyar'.
 He became the first Hip Hop artist to launch a full Desi Rap album signed to Universal Music India.
 He has also produced songs for Bollywood movies like Chandni Chowk to China.
 Canadian based Hip Hop artist Ishq Bector became an outrage after the release of his superhit single 'Aye Hip Hopper'.
 Malaysian rappers, Yogi B and Natchatra brought in the culture of Tamil Rap in India.
 After receiving various awards in Malaysia, now they are the most sorted out rappers in Kollywood(Tamil Movie Industry).
 International artists like 50 Cent, Mobb Deep, The Black Eyed Peas etc. have performed in India.
 Snoop Dogg appeared in a song from the film Singh Is Kinng in 2008 which popularized Hip Hop music amongst the people of India.